-- 3.11.1 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act: - (b) be a qualified Accountant with full membership and evidence of up-to-date continuing professional development; - (c) meets the requirements as set out in the Chief Finance Officer role description and person specification. - 3.11.2 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.11.3 This member will be appointed by the Chief Executive subject to the approval of the Chair.
+- 3.11.1 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be an employee of the ICB53 or a person seconded to the ICB who is employed in the civil service of the State or by any public authority in the UK: - (b) be a qualified Accountant with full membership and evidence of up-to-date continuing professional development; - (c) meets the requirements as set out in the Chief Finance Officer role description and person specification. - 3.11.2 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.11.3 This member will be appointed by46 the Chief Executive subject to the approval of the Chair.

-3.12 Four Non-Executive Members
+3.12 Four54 Non-Executive Members

+3.12.1 The ICB will appoint four Non-Executive Members.
-- 3.12.1 The ICB will appoint four Non-Executive Members. - 3.12.2 These members will be appointed and approved by the Chair subject to the recruitment and selection process. - 3.12.3 These members will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) not be an employee of the ICB or a person seconded to the ICB; - (b) not hold a role in another health and care organisation in the ICS area; - (c) one shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee; - (d) another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee;

-(e) one member should have specific knowledge, skills and experience that makes them suitable to take the role of a senior independent director and take a lead role in the appraisal of the ICB Chair.
-This may not be the Chair of the Audit Committee.

-3.12.4 Individuals will not be eligible if:

-- (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) they hold a role in another health and care organisation within the ICB area; - (c) any other exclusion criteria set out in the applicable NHS England guidance applies; - (d) a conflict of interest is evident, as determined by the Chair, which results in the individual being unable to fulfil the role. - 3.12.5 The usual term of office for a Non-Executive Member will be 3 years and the total number of terms an individual may serve is 2 terms with the potential to renew annually up to a maximum of 3 full terms (9 years). - 3.12.6 In order to avoid a majority of the Non-Executive Member terms ending simultaneously, the Chair and Chief Executive will set the length of the initial term of office at between 2 and 3 years on a staggered basis across the roles. - 3.12.7 Subject to satisfactory performance assessed through appraisal the ICB Chair may approve the re-appointment of a Non-Executive Member up to the maximum number of terms permitted for their role.
+- 3.12.2 These members will be appointed and approved by the Chair55 subject to the recruitment and selection process. - 3.12.3 These members will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) not be an employee of the ICB or a person seconded to the ICB; - (b) not hold a role in another health and care organisation in the ICS area; - (c) one shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee; - (d) another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee; - (e) one member should have specific knowledge, skills and experience that makes them suitable to take the role of a senior independent director and take a lead role in the appraisal of the ICB Chair.
+This may not be the Chair of the Audit Committee.56 - 3.12.4 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) they hold a role in another health and care organisation within the ICB area; - (c) any other exclusion criteria set out in the applicable NHS England guidance applies; - (d) a conflict of interest is evident, as determined by the Chair, which results in the individual being unable to fulfil the role. - 3.12.5 The usual term of office for a Non-Executive Member will be 3 years and the total number of terms an individual may serve is 257 terms with the potential to renew annually up to a maximum of 3 full terms (9 years). - 3.12.6 In order to avoid a majority of the Non-Executive Member terms ending simultaneously58, the Chair and Chief Executive will set the length of the initial term of office at between 2 and 3 years on a staggered basis across the roles. - 3.12.7 Subject to59 satisfactory performance assessed through appraisal the ICB Chair may approve the re-appointment of a Non-Executive Member up to the maximum number of terms permitted for their role. - 3.13 Other Board Members60 - 3.13.1 Chief People Officer - (a) This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: